 We are so cautious and aware of expiration dates when it comes to what we eat.
 So why don’t we think twice when it comes to replacing other household items?
 Just because it doesn’t have a stamp on it doesn’t mean it’s meant to last forever.
 Start keeping track of when to replace household items like these to live a much healthier life.

-This item is really easy to forget because it does last a while, but every so often it’s a good idea to check the pressure gauge attached to see if it’s in the green zone—an indication that it has not yet expired.
-If the gauge is not in the green, it’s probably time for a new one.
+This item can be easy to forget because it lasts a while, but you should check the pressure gauge monthly to see if it’s in the green zone.
+If it’s not, it’s time to service or replace your extinguisher.

 We’re not talking about your pillow case, alone, but your whole pillow.
 As clean as you might think you are, after resting your head there for a few hours every night, of course bacteria will gather.
 Keep yourself safe from any bad bacteria by washing pillows often, along with your sheets.

-Pans: every 3 years, depending on the material
+Nonstick cookware: replace every 3–5 years, depending on the material

 Replace nonstick cookware every 3 to 5 years, or right away if it becomes damaged.
 You can also consider seasoning your nonstick cookware to make it last longer.

 The American Dental Association recommends replacing toothbrushes every 3-4 months, or sooner if your brush is frayed or showing other signs of wear.
 Allow your toothbrush to air dry in an upright position, as storing a wet toothbrush in a container can lead to bacteria growth.